 Based on Screen Time not blocking apps-related reports we read online, users usually refer to an older version of iOS.
-So, make sure your device is up to date and, at the time of writing this article, we are nearing the iOS/iPadOS 14.5 update.
-Of course, this applies to 6S/iPad Mini 3 devices and newer, but the majority of active devices are in that span.
+So, make sure your device is up to date, at the time of writing this article, we are nearing the iOS/iPadOS 16.5 update.
+Of course, this applies to 6S/iPad Mini 3 devices and newer ones, but the majority of active devices are in that span.

 So, make sure to install all updates.
 You can check for updates manually by following these steps:

-5. Reset All Settings and set up Screen
+5. Reset All Settings and set up the Screen

 Finally, if none of the previous steps worked for you and Screen Time isn’t blocking apps as intended, you can reset all device settings and set up Screen Time limitations from scratch.